decentralized-identity/did-spec-extensions/error-codes/not-allowed-key-type.md

 ## Syntax

-The error code is `notAllowedVerificationMethodType`.
+The error code is `notAllowedKeyType`.

 ## Definition

-This DID Resolution error code is used to indicate that a security policy has been triggered, and the DID document contains a verification method with a type that is not allowed.
+This DID Resolution error code is used to indicate that a security policy has been triggered, and the DID document contains a key type that is not allowed.

 The DID Resolution Metadata MAY include additional information about why the security policy has been triggered.